-Prior to founding Adrian Smith + Gordon Gill Architecture in 2006, Adrian was a Design Partner in the Chicago office of Skidmore, Owings & Merrill from 1980 to 2003 and a Consulting Design Partner from 2004 to 2006.
+Before he started AS+GG, he was a Design Partner in the Chicago office of Skidmore, Owings & Merrill from 1980 to 2003 and a Consulting Design Partner from 2003 to 2006.

-Throughout his career, Adrian has played an active role in international projects and developments.
-From 1971 to 1973, he was the resident project architect for the corporate headquarters for the Wills Hartcliffe Project in Bristol, England.
-In 1989, he was selected to participate in the IV Hamburger Bauforum to lead a team in exploring alternative visions for the Speicherstadt District in Hamburg, Germany.
-In 1990, he participated in a team of 40 international architects and planners in the Zentrum: Berlin Symposium, at the Bauhaus in Dessau, to discuss the challenges for the reunification of Berlin.
-He has also designed buildings in Bahrain, Brazil, China, England, Germany, Guatemala, Indonesia, Korea, Kuwait, Mexico, the United States (Chicago, Boston, Des Moines, St. Louis, Minneapolis, Orlando and Washington, D.C.) and Saudi Arabia.
+Throughout his career, Mr. Smith has played an active role in international projects and developments.
+From 1971 to 1973 he was the resident project architect for the Wills Hartcliffe project near Bristol, England.
+In 1989, he was selected to participate in the IV Hamburg Bauforum, to lead a team exploring alternative visions for the Speicherstadt district in Hamburg, Germany.
+In 1990 he participated in a team of 40 international architects and planners in the Zentrum: Berlin symposium, at the Bauhaus in Dessau, to discuss the challenges for the reunification of Berlin.
+He has also designed buildings in Bahrain, Brazil, China, Dubai, Saudi Arabia, Canada, England, Germany, Guatemala, Indonesia, Korea, Kuwait, Mexico, the United States (Chicago, Boston, Des Moines, St. Louis, Minneapolis, Washington D.C., Orlando and New York City).

-Adrian was elected by the SOM Partnership to serve as the firm's Chief Executive Officer (1993 to 1995).
-He also served as the Chairman for the SOM Foundation (1990 to 1995); Trustee to the Chicago Architecture Foundation (1992 and 1999); president of the Chicago Central Area Committee (1997 and 1999); board member to State Street Council (1995 to present); and Governor on the Board of the School of Art Institute of Chicago (2002 to the present).
+Mr. Smith was elected by the SOM Partnership to serve as the firm's Chief Executive Officer from 1992 to 1994.
+He also served as the Chairman for the SOM Foundation from 1990 to 1995; Trustee to the Chicago Architecture Foundation in 1992 and 1999; president of the Chicago Central Area Committee in 1997 and 1999; Board member of the State Street Council from 1995; and Governor on the Board of the School of Art Institute of Chicago from 2002.

-Nationally, Adrian is a Lifetime Governor of the Urban Land Institute Foundation; a member of the Urban Land Institute (1986 to the present); and has served on numerous professional juries and committees, including the Chicago Chapter AIA Fellows Committee and the National AIA Large Firm Roundtable.
-He was Chairman of the National AIA Jury on Institute Honors (1987); on the Progressive Architecture Awards Design Jury (1988); the Jury Chairman of the Central States Region AIA Awards Program (1994); on the 2000 Advisory Panel to the AIA Board of Directors for the Firm Award and Gold Medal Award recipients (2000); and Chairman of the AIA National Honor Awards for Architecture (2004).
+National positions include Lifetime Governor of the Urban Land Institute Foundation and member of the Urban Land Institute (1986 to present).
+He has served on numerous professional juries and committees, including the Chicago Chapter AlA Fellows Committee and the National AlA Large Firm Roundtable.
+He was Chairman of the National AlA Jury on Institute Honors (1987); the Progressive Architecture Awards Design Jury (1988); the Jury Chairman of the Central States Region AlA Awards Program (1994); the 2000 Advisory Panel to the AlA Board of Directors for the Firm Award and Gold Medal Award recipients 2000); and Chairman of the AlA National Honor Awards for Architecture (2004).